jasongrimes/fretboardfoundation/about.md

 and the [author page](author) for more about me.

-The book is freely available on this website, and will remain so after it is complete.
+The book is freely available on this website, and will remain so after it is completed.

 Though still in its early stages,
 I hope that it already contains information that is helpful to the intended audience.